 The Importance of Having a Durable Power of Attorney

-A durable power of attorney is an essential document because there always is a possibility that a person could become unable to manage their personal financial affairs due to illness, cognitive decline, disability, or unavailability.
+A durable power of attorney (“POA”) is an essential document because there always is a possibility that a person could become unable to manage their personal financial affairs due to illness, cognitive decline, disability, or unavailability.
 Examples of critical financial affairs include:

 • Paying Bills